A Guide to creating an Image Map using JavaScript

 alt="Description">

 Replace x1, y1, x2, and y2 with the coordinates of the top-left and bottom-right corners of the rectangle.
-You can repeat this code snippet to define multiple areas within the image map.
+Repeat this code snippet to define multiple areas within the image map.

 Adding Interactivity with JavaScript

 JavaScript allows us to add interactivity to our image map by listening to events and performing actions accordingly.
-Here's an example of how to highlight the selected area when clicked:
+Here's an example of how to highlight the selected area when you click them:

 Javascript code